kayceedee/Asteroids-retro-game/README.txt

-Astroids retro game made from August 12 - 17.
+Asteroids retro game made from August 12 - 17.

 Steps to install: